-Services MRC

-Values true, false
+Services MRC Values true, false Default true

-Default false

-Description By default, the MRC will write all file-modifying operations (such as create file, delete etc.) to disk followed by a fsync to ensure data is written to the hard disk.
+Description The POSIX standard defines that the atime (timestamp of last file acno_fsync optional create file, delete etc.) to disk followed by a fsync to ensure data is written to the hard disk.
 While this ensures maximum data safety in case of crash of the MRC server, it also reduces the performance of the MRC.
 Set this to true, if you want much higher performance at the risk of losing some recent file operations in case of a server crash.